Hansmu/udemy-aws/Readme.md

 * The application servers don't see the IP of the client directly
     * The true IP of the client is inserted in the header X-Forwarded-For
     * We can also get Port (X-Forwarded-Port) and protocol (X-Forwarded-Proto)

+**ALB Configuring**
+1) Open EC2 configuration, go into load balancers, select Application Load Balancer.
+2) Configure the generic information, then select the AZs you want it to work in.
+3) Check your target group after configuring to make sure instances are there.
+Target group defines the instances that it applies to.

 **Load balancer stickiness**
 * It is possible to implement stickiness so that the same client is always redirected to